coronasco/konverter/content/blog/svg-optimization-guide.md

 </svg>
 ```

 See the difference?
-We went from 6 lines to 2 lines, and the file is much cleaner!
+The file went from 6 lines to 2 lines, and it's much cleaner!

 ### 2. Optimize Path Data (The Precision Game)